 - Pound chicken if it's thick so it will cook faster.

-- Add chicken to a stock pot in single layer.
+- Add chicken to a stockpot in a single layer.
 Fill the pot with broth (or water) until the chicken is covered with an additional inch of liquid to spare above it.
 Bring broth to a boil.

 - Once it is boiling, reduce to simmer and cover with a lid.
 Cook for about 8-10 minutes or until the chicken is fully cooked.
 The exact timing varies depending upon how thick the chicken is and how much you are cooking at one time.

-- All chicken to cook then slice, dice or shred.
+- Remove chicken and slice, dice, or shred.

-Note: The internal temperature of chicken should reach 165 °F. Allow it to cool for a few minutes and then thinly slice or dice before adding to the salad.
+Note: The internal temperature of the chicken should reach 165 °F. Allow it to cool for a few minutes, and then thinly slice or dice before adding to the salad.

 How to Toast Walnuts in a Skillet